peterent/SwiftUICharts/README.md

 Unfortunately, SwiftUI does not provide more than animating a single value and a pair (`AnimatablePair`).
 What's needed for a chart is animating an array, or vector, of values.

 This is where Swift's `VectorArithmetic` comes in.
-I won't go into details here, but thanks to Majiid Jabrayilov, there is `AnimatableVector` which makes chart animation possible (see Acknowledgements below).
-But giving a set of values to the vector, a change in that set can be animated by SwiftUI, causing the chart to fluctuate.
-Its a nice effect.
-And of course, you can play with the effects used (I just use a simple ease-in-out, but you can use others).
+I won't go into details here, but thanks to [Majiid Jabrayilov](https://swiftwithmajid.com), there is `AnimatableVector` which makes chart animation possible (see Acknowledgements below).
+By giving a set of values to the vector, a change in that set can be animated by SwiftUI, causing the chart to fluctuate.
+Its a nice effect and, of course, you can play with the effects used (I just use a simple ease-in-out, but you can use others).

 ## The App